 College: West Point and University of Pennsylvania

-Johnson & Johnson CEO Alex Gorsky is a military veteran who was accepted to the elite United States Military Academy at West Point.
+Johnson & Johnson CEO Alex Gorsky is a military veteran who attended the elite United States Military Academy at West Point.
 After graduating in 1982, he joined the Army Rangers.
-In 1996 he returned to school to earn an MBA from the University of Pennsylvania’s Wharton School.
+In 1996, he returned to school to earn an MBA from the University of Pennsylvania’s Wharton School.
+Gorsky made $20 million as the top brass at the healthcare company in 2018.

 College: Lincoln Technical Institute, Santa Clara University and Stanford University